 COVID19 has meant more steps in each of our cleaning, feeding and vet processes to prevent exposure to the animals – and staff – now under our care.
 In addition to this work, we’ve also seen an increase in our rescue intakes.
-So far nine new animals are spending time with us.
+So far 13 new animals have spent time with us.

 - Tom – a 6 month old vervet was rescued from life on a rubber leash as a pet

-- Listen – an adult baboon no longer has to spend her days in a small cage in a busy village
+- Listen – an adult baboon – who no longer has to spend her days in a small cage in a busy village

-- a pangolin – the world’s most trafficked mammal and notoriously difficult to keep healthy in captivity – was given to us by DNPW following an illegal wildlife trade seizure
+- two pangolins – the world’s most trafficked mammal and notoriously difficult to keep healthy in captivity – were given to us by DNPW following illegal wildlife trade seizures

-- a tortoise from the side of a road in Lilongwe
+- a Spekes Hingeback tortoise from the side of a road in Lilongwe

-- a hedgehog with a nasty dog bite injury
+- Bev – an African pygmy hedgehog with a nasty dog bite injury

 - Major – a baby duiker found alone in the Kamuzu military barracks